QuiLoxx/ATS-APIs/firepower/neipatel_securityCenter-HostInput/README.md

 **Summary**

 This tool uses both python and perl to establish communications with Security Center and FMC to add vulnerability scan data (from Security Center) to the Host profile in FMC.
+For more detailed instructions please use the "Readme.pdf"

 **Files**